 7. Set Up Essential Services

 Upon arriving at your new home, one of the first tasks should be to set up essential services.
 This includes utilities like electricity, water, gas, and internet.
 Research local providers in advance and schedule connections for these services to coincide with your arrival.
 Having these essentials in place right from the start will make your transition smoother and allow you to focus on settling in.
-Also, consider setting up mail forwarding from your old address to ensure you don’t miss any important deliveries or correspondence during the transition period.
+Also, you may want to setup royal mail redirection from your old address to ensure you don’t miss any important deliveries or correspondence during the transition period.

 8. Unpack Systematically